 At midnight, people usually exchange small gifts, while the most religious of them commemorate the birth of Jesus by attending the Midnight Mass.
 This is locally known as Misa del Gallo (the Rooster Mass) due to the common belief that the rooster was the first to announce the birth of Christ.

-Rumor has it that the most impressive Misa de Gallo in Spain is held in the monastery of Montserrat, near Barcelona, where the candlelight services are extremely beautiful and the boys’ choir will let you speechless.
+Rumor has it that the most impressive Misa de Gallo in Spain is held in the monastery of Montserrat, near Barcelona, where the candlelight services are extremely beautiful, and the boys’ choir will leave you speechless.

-According to an old Spanish saying, “Esta noche es Noche-Buena, Y no es noche de dormir” (This is the Good Night, therefore it is not meant for sleep), so Spaniards comply by spending the time singing and dancing on the streets, partying in the local bars, or singing villancicos (carols) around the Christmas tree.
+According to an old Spanish saying, “Esta noche es Noche-Buena, Y no es noche de dormir” (This is the Good Night, therefore it is not meant for sleep), so Spaniards comply by partying in the local bars or singing villancicos (carols) around the Christmas tree.

-Unlike many countries throughout the world, where Santa Claus is the historic figure of Christmas, bringing holiday spirit and gifts in the homes of the well behaved children, Spanish kids typically do not expect presents from Papa Noel.
+Unlike many countries throughout the world, where Santa Claus is the historic figure of Christmas, bringing holiday spirit and gifts to the homes of well-behaved children, Spanish kids typically do not expect presents from Papa Noel.
 According to local tradition, is the Three Kings (Los Tres Reyes Magos) who deliver the Christmas gifts, but more on this later.

 Dia de Navidad (Christmas Day)

 A pretty uncommon tradition observed throughout Spain on Christmas Day is the ancient “swinging ritual”.
-Swings are set up in squares and other public areas inviting the little ones to swing to the beat of live music in order to make the sun swinging higher in the sky.
+Swings are set up in squares and other public areas, inviting the little ones to swing to the beat of live music in order to make the sun swing higher in the sky.

-In Catalonia, this day is celebrated with an even odder tradition, El Tio de Nadal (or Caga Tio) – a typical Catalan character represented by a wooden log with a painted face and a red beret.
+Catalonia celebrates this day with an even odder tradition, El Tio de Nadal (or Caga Tio) – a typical Catalan character represented by a wooden log with a painted face and a red beret.
 Legend has it that if the kids warm up the log with a blanket and feed it every night starting with the Day of the Immaculate Conception, Caga Tio (which literally translates to Poo Log) will defecate little presents for them on Christmas Day (or Christmas Eve).
 Pretty weird, I know!

 If you happen to spend Christmas Day in Barcelona, make sure you visit the city’s port for the annual Copa Nadal, a traditional Christmas swimming competition that dates back to 1907.